Sitecore-Community/docs/xDB/xdb-architecture/xdb-session-state/index.md

 ### `InProc` vs `OutProc`

-`InProc` and `OutProc` session management is not specific to Sitecore. `InProc` is short for 'In Process', and means that session data is managed in memory. `OutProc`, conversely, means that session data is stored somewhere else - it might be written to disk as the user browses around your site.
+`InProc` and `OutProc` session management is not specific to Sitecore. `InProc` is short for 'In Process', and means that all session data (both private and shared) is managed in memory. `OutProc`, conversely, means that session data is stored somewhere else - it might be written to disk as the user browses around your site.
 In Sitecore's case, there are two custom `OutProc` session providers; one for MongoDB and one for SQL.
-As soon as you scale to multiple CDs within a cluster, you must use `OutProc`.
+A default installation of Sitecore uses `InProc` session management for both shared and private session data.
+As soon as you scale to multiple CDs within a cluster, you must use `OutProc` session management for both shared and private session data.

-A default installation of Sitecore uses `InProc` session managementt.
-If you look at the vanilla `Sitecore.Analytics.Tracking.config`, you will see that `sharedSessionState` uses the standard `System.Web.SessionState.InProcSessionStateStore`.
-Sitecore's two `OutProc` providers (MongoDB and SQL) are custom implementations because they need to support`Session_End`.

-As soon as you scale beyond one CD within a cluster, you **must** use `OutProc` session management.

 ## Scenario 1: Single CD and `InProc`